About us

 Ted :)

 Following lunch, we cross Victoria Road into the backstreets of Drummoyne and strike out for Gladesville Bridge, perhaps the first ever computer designed bridge.
 Under the bridge we skip past Russell Lea and check out Chiswick, entering Abbotsford at a mansion linked to the poet/novelist Sir Walter Scott (d: 1832) and the biggest chocolate factory in the Southern Hemisphere.
-The chocolate is long gone, unfortunately.
+Well, the chocolate is long gone, now.

 Distance: 14KM

-Type of Walk: This Sunday Walk is filled with great variation: Heritage suburbs, great characters, famous houses and stuff like that!
+Type of Walk: This Sunday walk is filled with great variation, from heritage suburbs, great characters, famous houses and stuff like that!

 Difficulty: Easy, peasy.

-Walking Pace: We will average 4KM per hour and check all this stuff out.
+Walking Pace: We will average 4.5KM per hour and check all this stuff out.

 Meeting Place and Transport: We meet at Wharf 5, Side A, Circular Quay at 10:30AM, with our Ferry departing at 10:42AM arriving Balmain East Ferry Wharf 10:54AM.
 Please, be on time and remember we are going to Balmain East Ferry Wharf, which is distinct from Balmain Ferry Wharf!